fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 ## Deploy application with Apache web server

-We will deploy our CGI application so it can be accessed from web browser via URL `http://hello-world.fano`.
+We will deploy our CGI application, so it can be accessed from web browser via URL `http://hello-world.fano`.
 It is assume here that you are login as `jon` user and our application project path is located at `/home/jon/fano-example/hello-world` directory.
 It is assumed that you are using Apache 2.4.

 ### Creating virtual host configuration